moderndatacompany/dataos.info/docs/resources/cluster/cluster_grammar.md

 ### **`runAsApiKey`**

-**Description:** this property allows a user to assume the identity of another user through the provision of the latter's API key.<br>
+**Description:** this attribue allows a user to assume the identity of another user through the provision of the latter's API key.<br>
 **Data Type:** string<br>
 **Requirement:** mandatory<br>
 **Default Value:** user's dataos api key<br>